akhil141996/blockchain-todo-list/README.md

-# To build this project -
+# To build this project

 ## Install Metamask in your chrome extension
-Open Metamast and switch the network to localhost:8545
+Open Metamask and switch the network to `localhost:8545`

 ## Download Ganache - https://www.trufflesuite.com/ganache
 - Run the ganache blockchain - Quickstart.